atlassian-archive/dataschool/dataschool/_chapters/data-governance/single-source-of-truth.md

 ## What is a Data Warehouse Architecture?

-A Data Warehouse is a database where the data is accurate and is used by everyone in a company when querying for data.
+A Data Warehouse is a database where the data is accurate and is used by everyone in a company when querying data.

-**_The promise of a Single Source of Truth is accuracy across your organization._**
+**_The promise of a Single Source of Truth, therefore is accuracy across your organization._**

-This is an obvious thing that a company want but a lot of companies struggle to ever deliver this.
+This is an obvious thing that any company wants, yet a lot of companies struggle to deliver.
 Creating a Single Source of Truth requires data engineering effort.
-Let’s explore the problems that SSoT solves, where it often goes wrong, and best practices:
+Let’s explore the problems that a Single Source of Truth solves, issues to watch out for and best practices.

 ## Data Sources

-Before you have built a single source of truth, your company will likely have data sources that overlap in terms of what they track.
-You will also have data from data sources in your data lake that the company don’t use anymore, but the data is still needed for certain analyses.
+Before you even build a Single Source of Truth, your company will likely have data sources that overlap in terms of what they track.
+You will also have data from data sources in your Data Lake that is dormant, but is still needed for certain analyses.

-Imagine you were tracking sign-ups via Hubspot and then after a year started using Salesforce to track sign-ups.
-The Salesforce data will be empty before the date you started using it and the google analytics data might not be as well maintained going forward.
-To an analyst, when they go to query for sign ups it will be unclear which data source they should use.
+Imagine you were tracking sign-ups via Hubspot and after a year you decided to switch to Salesforce.
+That means that prior to your switch, the Salesforce data will be empty.
+Moreover, the google analytics data might not be as well synchronized between your Hubspot data and your Salesforce data.
+To an analyst, when they go to query for sign-ups it will be unclear which data source they should use.

 #### Consolidate Data Sources

 When your company has used multiple tools to track the same type of data, if you can, migrate the data from the previous tools into the latest tool.
-If this is not an option, use the data warehouse to create a table which unions the data from both sources so that the historical record is not lost and to have one place to go to for the relevant metrics.
+If this is not an option, use the data warehouse to create a table which UNIONs the data from both sources so that the historical record is not lost and to have one place to go to for the relevant metrics.
 This will require some renaming and cleaning to accomplish.

 ![](https://lh5.googleusercontent.com/QeJLs7zZHh01xpwnfDoY_fh-0tx25R3oMCpLDpn7znIUNuP9V-y7ncl6TP42dztFq4813d8G-dpsb7ZY2-slncBSwNsmn3wdqCHAilMy01vaxdaWSRuw_R4O7_pBCBkRrt4WVsdp)